Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Another really useful tool for treatment for plantar fibromatosis is orthotics, special inserts that you wear in your shoe.
 Orthotics help to reduce the pressure on plantar fibroma nodules so really come into their own with larger nodules that are painful to touch.

-The most common type of orthotics used for plantar fibromatosis foot pain are arch supports which help support the foot in the correct position and take tension off the plantar fascia.
+The most common type of orthotics used for treating plantar fibromatosis foot pain are arch supports which help support the foot in the correct position and take tension off the plantar fascia.
 These are great in the early stages of treatment for plantar fibroma, but once the nodule gets to a certain size, they can actually be counterproductive as they can actually place more pressure through the fibroma due to their close fit.

 If this is the case, then you want to talk to an orthotist or podiatrist.
 They will be able to provide custom orthotics that are shaped for your own foot accounting for the position and size of your plantar fibroma nodules.